hphelion/documentation/devplatform/stackato/admin/server/configuration.html.md

-The Application Lifecycle Service micro cloud uses [*multicast DNS*](/als/v1/user/reference/glossary/#term-multicast-dns). to broadcast its generated hostname (e.g. `helion-xxxx.local`{.docutils .literal}).
+The Application Lifecycle Service micro cloud uses [*multicast DNS*](/als/v1/user/reference/glossary/#term-multicast-dns). to broadcast its generated hostname (e.g. `helion-xxxx.local`).
 This mechanism is intended for VMs running on a local machine or subnet.

 For production use, the server will need: